Scopes & Code Syntax

 }

-Useful for internal tokens that serve only as a base for calculations or aliases — end users of the library should not see them.
+Useful for foundation tokens that serve only as a base for calculations or aliases — library consumers should not see them.

 figma.modify